-If you own a solar panel system or are considering getting one installed, you may be wondering, “How does net metering in California work and how can I benefit from it?”
+If you own a solar panel system or are considering installing one, you may be wondering, “How does net metering in California work, and how can I benefit from it?”

-The way net metering is handled differs from state to state, but as a leading solar energy state, California’s policies offer some of the largest benefits to its residents.
-In California, you are credited for energy that you send to the grid at the same rate that you are charged for it.
+The way net metering is handled differs from state to state, but as a leading solar energy state, California’s policies have historically offered some of the largest benefits to its residents.

-While the biggest beneficiaries of net metering are typically those who have home solar systems, net metering can also provide benefits for utility companies, individuals who don’t have solar panels and the environment.
-Utility companies that receive solar energy from home systems may be able to reduce the loss of energy associated with long-distance electricity transmission.
+While the biggest beneficiaries of net metering are typically those who have home solar systems, net metering can also provide benefits for utility companies, individuals who don’t have solar panels, and the environment.

-For you, the direct benefits are that the energy your solar panels produce doesn’t go to waste.
-Further, net metering allows you to reduce your annual energy costs even more than you already are by using solar panels to generate power for your home.
+For individual consumers, NEM programs make it possible to reduce your annual energy costs even more than you already are when you use solar panels to generate power for your home.

 Your solar panels will generate the most power during the summer and during the day.
 However, at night and in the winter, you’re likely to need to draw from the main electricity grid.
 With California’s net metering system, your credits carry over from month to month.